• Skip to main content

 Colour Fidelity and Chromatic Aberration

 To my eye contemporary Swarovskis have some of the best colour fidelity in modern optics.
-Colours are neutral and vibrant but remain neutral, with no discernable colour cast and colours remain true across a wide gamut of lighting conditions.
+Colours are vibrant but remain neutral, with no discerneble colour cast, and those colours remain true across a wide gamut of lighting conditions.

 The coatings and quality of the optical components — which include high-density (HD) lens elements containing fluoride — practically eliminate chromatic aberration, resulting in a crisp, high-resolution image packed with minute detail even with high-contrast subjects.